Cameron Perkins

-Cameron Edwards Perkins (born September 27, 1990) is an American former professional baseball outfielder.
+Cameron Edward Perkins (born September 27, 1990) is an American former professional baseball outfielder.
 He previously played in Major League Baseball (MLB) for the Philadelphia Phillies.
 He was born in Beaumont, Texas, and played at Southport High School where he was drafted by the Seattle Mariners.
 Subsequently, he attended Purdue University, and excelled playing baseball there before the Philadelphia Phillies drafted him in 2012.
 While making his way through the minor leagues, he was three-times named an all-star before earning a promotion to the Major League, making his major league debut in June 2017.

 Amateur career

 Perkins was born to parents Dale Perkins and Patti Boyett in Beaumont, Texas; he has four siblings.
 He attended Vidor High School, where he played for the varsity team his sophomore year.
 He also played football, basketball, and participated in track and field.
 As a junior, Perkins transferred to Southport High School, where he would live with his father.

-Perkins was drafted by the Seattle Mariners in the 43rd round of the 2009 Major League Baseball Draft out of Southport High School in Indianapolis, Indiana.
+Perkins was drafted by the Seattle Mariners in the 43rd round of the 2009 Major League Baseball draft out of Southport High School in Indianapolis, Indiana.
 He did not sign and played college baseball at Purdue University from 2010 to 2012.

 Professional career

 Philadelphia Phillies

-Perkins was drafted by the Philadelphia Phillies in the sixth round of the 2012 Major League Baseball Draft.
+Perkins was drafted by the Philadelphia Phillies in the sixth round of the 2012 Major League Baseball draft.
 He signed with the Phillies and made his professional debut with the rookie-level Gulf Coast League Phillies and also played for the Williamsport Crosscutters.
 Perkins played for the Clearwater Threshers in 2013.
 He started 2014 with the Double-A Reading Fightin Phils and was promoted to the Triple-A Lehigh Valley IronPigs in June.

 Perkins started 2017 with the Lehigh Valley IronPigs and was called up to the Phillies on June 20, 2017, making his MLB debut later that same day.
 In 42 appearances for Philadelphia during his rookie campaign, Perkins batted .182/.237/.273 with one home run and eight RBI.